 Ban on new fossil fuel car sales

-The plan is to push towards all cars on the road being zero-emission by 2050.
 The move towards ultra-low emission vehicles has already begun in some ways, with special Ultra Low Emission Zones being rolled out in London in 2019.

 The UK isn't the only country to ban petrol and diesel vehicles.
 Other countries are implementing plans as well: